-- (1) Avoiding the 3Cs (closed spaces, crowded places and close-contact settings)Refer to the attached "Guide for avoiding the 3Cs". - 1 Thorough ventilation (closed spaces prevention) - Provide continuous ventilation to the extent the climate allows. - ➤ If continuous ventilation is difficult, frequently open windows on two sides of a room at the same time for a few minutes to ventilate the space. - 2 Ensure distance between people (prevent crowding) - Avoid close contact between/among people and provide for a minimum of 1 (up to 2) meters between/among people. - If congestion is anticipated, mark the floor with tape or use other ways of encouraging physical distance among people.
-If needed, limit the number of people to insure the minimum spacing is achieved. - Use online contact as much as possible to reduce contact among people. - 3 Wearing a mask (to combat situations where close-contact is unavoidable) - In principle, always wear a mask. - When wearing a mask in the summer when temperature and humidity are high, regularly take heat stroke preventative measures, such as diligently rehydrating.
+- (1) Avoiding the 3Cs (closed spaces, crowded places and close-contact settings) Refer to the attached "Guide for avoiding the 3Cs". - 1 Thorough ventilation (closed spaces prevention) - > Provide continuous ventilation to the extent the climate allows. - If continuous ventilation is difficult, frequently open windows on two sides of a room at the same time for a few minutes to ventilate the space. - 2 Ensure distance between people (prevent crowding) - Avoid close contact between/among people and provide for a minimum of 1 (up to 2) meters between/among people. - ➤ If congestion is anticipated, mark the floor with tape or use other ways of encouraging physical distance among people.
+If needed, limit the number of people to insure the minimum spacing is achieved. - > Use online contact as much as possible to reduce contact among people. - 3 Wearing a mask (to combat situations where close-contact is unavoidable) - In principle, although we ask that you decide for yourself when mask use is required, in situations where wearing a mask is beneficial, please consider wearing one.
+Win principle, always wear a mask as the situation requires.
+(See the attached: Indoor/outdoor Mask-wearing Recommendations.) - If KIT or a business requires faculty, staff, or students to wear masks for infection control or business reasons, follow their instructions.
+When wearing a mask in the summer when temperature and humidity are high, regularly take heat stroke preventative measures, such as diligently rehydrating.

-(2) Consistent handwashing and disinfection
+- (2) Consistent handwashing and disinfection - Encourage hand washing with hand soap and hand disinfection with alcohol, as needed. - Periodically disinfect areas that are touched by multiple people, such as all room door knobs.

-- Encourage hand washing with hand soap and hand disinfection with alcohol, as needed. - Periodically disinfect areas that are touched by multiple people, such as all room door knobs. - If you share equipment or items, disinfect them after use and thoroughly wash your hands.
+If you share equipment or items, disinfect them after use and thoroughly wash your hands.